ZachITP/Zachs-Logo-Generator/README.md

 ## Description
-The application displays a custom logo.
-The user is prompted to pick a color, shape, and text then is presented a logo based on there selection.
+The application generates a logo based on user input.
+The program uses the inquirer package to prompt the user with questions about the logo design, such as the text, text color, shape color, and shape type.
+Based on the user's answers, the program creates an SVG file containing the logo.

 ## User Story
 AS a freelance web developer